 How to Get a Corn Snake to Like You

-This bit is crucial.
 Don’t dive straight in and try to pick your corn snake up.
 You have to let them get used to you first.
 Fortunately, there are ways to do just that:

 Corn Snake Handling Basics

 Remember, snakes eat their food whole.
-They can’t chew their food like we can, which means it takes them longer to digest.
-You should also avoid handling them before they shed, i.e., in their blue phase.
-During this time, they can be extra-grumpy.
+They can’t chew their food like humans, which means it takes it longer to digest.
+You should also avoid handling corns before they shed, i.e., in their blue phase.
+During this time, they can be more volatile.

 It’s essential that both you and the snake are comfortable during handling, and if this is your first time, you might accidentally do something to frighten the snake.
 When handling, use the following step-by-step guide:

-- Pick up your snake in the middle of their body, again avoiding both the head and the tail.
+- Pick up your snake in the middle of their body, again avoiding both the head and tail.

 Best Time of Day to Handle Corn Snake